c-3lab/dim/doc/en/help.md

 **optional**\
 Specify the command for dim, Information on each command is displayed.\
-If no arguments are specified, a list of available commands is displayed.
+If no arguments are specified, available commands is displayed.

 ```bash
 dim help [command]